-Note: A dual battery system is standard equipment on some models, and an on/off switch on others.
+Note: A dual battery system is standard equipment on some models.

 The battery installed in your boat by your Robalo dealer supplies your boat with DC current for lights, engine starting, and accessories.
 When the engine is running, the alternator supplies the power needed to keep the batteries charged.
 Lights and accessories draw power from the batteries.